microbus-io/fabric/docs/tech/codegen.md

     source: package/path/of/another/microservice
 ```

-The `signature` of an event sink must match that of the event source to the letter.
-The only exception to this rule is the option to use an alternative name for the handler function while providing the original event name in the `event` field.
+The `signature` of an event sink must match that of the event source.
+The one exception to this rule is the option to use an alternative name for the handler function while providing the original event name in the `event` field.
 This allows an event sink to resolve conflicts if different event sources use the same name for their events.
 That becomes necessary because handler function names must be unique in the scope of the sink microservice.

 ```yaml
 sinks: